TacticalMetaphysics/LiSE/README.md

 player character can walk around in, just by painting in the parts that are walkable.
-RenPy assumes that the player will be reading a lot and picking options from menus a lot, and so automates the construction of menus and dialogs--but with an enormous variety of options for stylizing them.
+RenPy assumes that the player will be reading a lot and picking options from menus a lot, and so automates the construction of menus and dialogs, with an enormous variety of options for stylizing them.

 LiSE is a game engine in the latter sense.
 It assumes that there are certain problems any designer of life simulators will have, and provides powerful tools specialized to those problems.

+## Examples

 Many designers of this sort of game will not care very much how it looks.
 For them, there is a default interface style that will let